 Preparing for van life?
-Here are the most important things to consider before heading on your first trip, as told by our expert Matt Lynch.
+Here are the most important things to consider before heading on your first trip, as told by our van life expert, Matt Lynch.

 How to prepare for van life in the UK